Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Introduction

-Evidently, it may be too restrictive to assume all the coefficients are deterministic functions of time and regime in practice.
-For instance, in practice, the market parameters, such as the interest rate, stock appreciation rates and volatilities, are affected by noises caused by various factors such as global or local politics, economic growth rate, legal, military, corporate governance.
-Hence, it is necessary to allow the market parameters to depend on not only the regime, which reflect the market status at the macroeconomic level, but also other random resources.
-With this in mind, we consider two-player zero-sum stochastic differential games with regime switching and random coefficients in this paper.
-Since the coefficients depends not only on the regime but also on the underlying noises, it is a non-Markovian regime switching model.
+However, assuming all the market coefficients are deterministic functions of time and regime may be too restrictive.
+In practice, market parameters such as interest rates, stock appreciation and volatility rates, are influenced by various factors, including politics, economic growth rates and so on.
+Therefore, it is necessary to allow the market parameters to depend not only on the regime (which reflects the macroeconomic status) but also on other random factors (which reflect some micro noises).
+With this consideration, this paper studies zero-sum stochastic LQ differential (SLQD) games with regime switching and random coefficients.
+Since the coefficients depend on both the regime and the underlying noises, we are dealing with a non-Markovian regime-switching model so that the ODE approach fails.

-As is well-known, the closed form representation of the optimal control for a stochastic LQ control problem with deterministic coefficients relates intimately to the solvability of the corresponding Riccati equation, which is an ODE or PDE that is usually beyond linear growth.
-In a random coefficient case, the Riccati equation becomes a BSDE, called stochastic Riccati equation (SRE), with non-linear growth generator.
+It is well-known that the closed-form representation of the optimal control for a stochastic LQ control problem with deterministic coefficients is closely related to the solvability of the corresponding Riccati equation.
+This equation, which is an ODE, typically exhibits growth that exceeds linearity.
+When dealing with a non-Markovian model, the Riccati equation becomes a BSDE, known as a stochastic Riccati equation (SRE), which features a non-linear growth generator.

-Bismut \cite{Bismut} initiated the study of LQ control problems with random coefficients, who solved some special simple cases (in fact, the case with linear generator).
-Due to highly nonlinearity, the solvability issue for general SREs is a long-standing problem.
-Tang \cite{Tang SMP} is the first one that proved the existence and uniqueness for general SREs by virtue of stochastic Hamilton systems.
-In his work, the random control weighting matrix was assumed to be uniformly positive definite.
-For LQ control problem with random coefficients, interested readers may refer to \cite{Kohlmann Tang}, \cite{Hu Tang}, \cite{Tang DPP}, \cite{Hu Zhou}, and \cite{Sun}.
+Bismut \cite{Bismut} was a pioneer in the study of LQ control problems with random coefficients, successfully addressing some specific cases --- particularly those with a linear generator.
+However, due to the high degree of nonlinearity, the solvability of general SREs has remained a challenging and long-standing issue.
+Tang \cite{Tang SMP} was the first to establish the existence and uniqueness result for general SREs by employing stochastic Hamiltonian systems.
+In his work, the random control weighting matrix was required to be uniformly positive definite.
+For those interested in the LQ control problem with random coefficients, further reading can be found in the works of Kohlmann and Tang \cite{Kohlmann Tang}, Hu and Tang \cite{Hu Tang}, Tang \cite{Tang DPP}, Hu and Zhou \cite{Hu Zhou}, and Sun \cite{Sun}.